 Emma is focused on growing Climate Cabinet's reach and impact.
 She has a background in organizing and advocacy and has worked on campaigns ranging from public transportation funding in Wisconsin, to youth voter registration in Illinois, to pushing renewable energy legislation in Pennsylvania.
 Emma has a B.S. in Earth Systems from Stanford University.

-Shelby works with partner organizations to visualize environmental data and create tools that advocates can put into action.
+Shelby works to visualize environmental data and create tools that advocates can put into action.
 Prior to Climate Cabinet, she worked in local government, analyzing sustainability metrics and drafting policies to reduce operational impacts.
-When she's not staring at data tables, Shelby enjoys biking on trails and swimming in natural springs.
 Shelby graduated from Florida State University with a degree in Chemical Engineering.

 Terry Root is a Senior Fellow Emerita in Stanford Woods Institute for the Environment at Stanford University.